push-protocol/push-chain-migration/README.md

 This project implements a secure, two-phase token migration system for the PUSH token ecosystem, enabling users to migrate from the existing PUSH token to a new implementation.
 The project is built using Solidity and Foundry, with transparent upgradeable proxies for future extensibility.

+## Details on Migration
+The migration of tokens is from:
+- **Old Token:** ERC20 Push Token on Ethereum [@0xf418588522d5dd018b425e472991e52ebbeeeeee](https://etherscan.io/token/0xf418588522d5dd018b425e472991e52ebbeeeeee)
+- **New Token:** Native $PUSH Token on Push Chain. ( *Push Chain is a EVM-Compatible chain on Cosmos with a native token called PUSH*)

+**Migration Amounts**
+- Token migration is planned to be at a 1:15 ratio (1 Push Protocol token = 15 Push Chain tokens).
+- The token holders on Ethereum will be required to lock their token in the `MigrationLocker` contract.
+- The token holders will be able to release/claim their migrated tokens using the `MigrationRelease` contract on Push Chain.
+- The release of tokens will be a two phase release:
+a. **Instant Release:** Allows users to claim 50% of their migrated tokens ( 7.5 out of 15 ratio ) instantly.
+b. **Vested Release:** Allows users to claim the remaininig 50% of their migrated token 90 days after the instant release.

+**Migration Proofs**
+- The verification of token locked is done using Merkle Proofs.
+- When users lock their tokens, an event emission occurs which is recorded offchain.
+- These emissions are then used to generate proofs for each deposit by a given address.
+- Users can use these proofs later on Push Chain's `MigrationRelease` contract to claim their migration tokens.

+---

 ## System Architecture

 The migration system consists of two main components:

-1. **MigrationLocker**: A contract that allows users to lock their PUSH tokens for migration
+1. **MigrationLocker**: A contract that allows users to lock their PUSH tokens for migration. *To Deployed on Ethereum Mainnet*
-2. **MigrationRelease**: A contract that enables whitelisted users to claim their migrated tokens in two phases
+2. **MigrationRelease**: A contract that enables whitelisted users to claim their migrated tokens in two phases. *To Deployed on Push Mainnet*

 ### Technical Stack